How to edit a novel – working on the big picture

 Good luck – and if you would like more help with your editing process, take a look at our online six-week online Edit & Pitch Your Novel course.

 Or join the supercharged three-month version of this bestselling course: Edit & Pitch Your Novel – Advanced.
-Featuring tutorials and feedback from author Abbie Greaves, Zoom masterclasses from agents, publishing industry figures and from our MD Anna Davis on her Rewrite Doctor system of editing.
+Featuring tutorials and feedback from Lauren Pearson, Zoom masterclasses from agents, publishing industry figures and from our MD Anna Davis on her Rewrite Doctor system of editing.